 Not known side effects (frequency cannot be estimated from the available data) - depressed mood - pain and swelling in your testicles

 Reporting of side effects If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via Yellow Card Scheme Website: www.mhra.gov.uk/yellowcard.
+You can also report side effects directly via the Yellow Card Scheme Website: www.mhra.gov.uk/yellowcard.
 By reporting side effects you can help provide more information on the safety of this medicine.